-Casein: A milk protein sometimes used in otherwise non-dairy products like soymilk, soy cheese and non-dairy creamer.
+Casein: A milk protein sometimes used in otherwise non-dairy products such as soymilk, soy cheese and non-dairy creamer.
 Vegans do not consume casein.

-Legumes: The vegetable family that includes beans, lentils, peas and peanuts, all of which are excellent sources of vegetable protein
+Legumes: The vegetable family that includes beans, lentils, peas and peanuts, all of which are great sources of vegetable protein.

 Nutritional Yeast: A health supplement grown on molasses, sugar beets or wood pulp.
 May be used as a condiment or added to recipes to provide a cheese-like flavor.

 Rennet: An enzyme from the stomach of slaughtered calves, used to coagulate cheese.
 Found in many, but not all dairy cheeses.

-Seitan (also called wheat gluten): A vegetarian replacement for meat, made of protein (gluten) extracted from flour
+Seitan: A vegetarian replacement for meat, made of the protein gluten extracted from wheat.

 Soybean: A legume, which is an excellent, inexpensive vegan source of protein and iron.
 Soybeans are used to make a number of vegetarian and vegan substitutions for meat, dairy and eggs.

-Soy cheese: A cheese-like product made from soybeans, other legumes or nuts.
+Non-dairy cheese: A cheese-like product made from soybeans, other legumes or nuts.
 Non-dairy cheeses come in most of the same varieties as dairy cheeses, such as parmesan, mozzarella and cheddar.
-However, some soy cheeses are not vegan as they contain the animal protein casein.
+However, some lactose-free cheeses are not vegan as they contain the animal protein casein.